DaysuQ/Daysu-Game/README.md

 Inspiration:

-  I recently started playing blackjack games on my mobile device and was fasinated how a simple game can be so fun to play i wanted to take a jab at creating my own.
+  I recently started playing blackjack games on my mobile device and was fascinated how a simple game can be so fun to play i wanted to take a jab at creating my own.